sprucehealth/twimulator/README.md

 ## Web Console

-The optional console provides a Twilio-like UI for browsing calls, queues, and conferences.
+The optional console provides a Twilio-like UI for browsing subaccounts and their resources.

 ```go
 import "twimulator/console"